R. V. Udayakumar: Career

 After the success of Chinna Gounder, Udayakumar was approached by various producers but he was in confusion in selecting hero for his next film and then he decided to have Rajinikanth as hero for his next film.
 Rajini agreed to act under the direction of Udayakumar and Udayakumar expressed his interest to make this film for AVM Productions.
 Initially different script was narrated but Udaykumar later opted to film other script as AVM Saravanan felt that it might go over budget.
 Meena was selected as heroine, Rajini was initially reluctant to have her as heroine as she appeared as child artist for his film Anbulla Rajinikanth and he felt that his fans might not accept this combination but eventually Rajini agreed to do so.
 The success of Ejamaan meant that Udayakumar began a film titled Jilla Collecter with Rajinikanth, but the film was later cancelled.
 He again directed Ponnumani with Karthik which also became successful venture.

 He then directed Prabhu's 100th film Rajakumaran which became a flop but featured a successful soundtrack.
 His subsequent films Nandhavana Theru starring Karthik and Subash starring Arjun became failure and average at box office respectively.
 He made his debut in Telugu with Tarakaramudu starring Srikanth and Soundarya, became a flop and was dubbed in Tamil as Velli Malare.
 He then began an incomplete film titled Ulagai Vilai Pesava with Karthik and Malavika, before completing a project called Chinna Ramasamy Periya Ramasamy with himself and Jayaram in leading roles.
 In spite of the soundtrack being released, the film remains unreleased.
 He was announced to direct Telugu remake of Nandha with Kalyanram which failed to proceed after launch.
 He then made a comeback with Karka Kasadara introducing actor Vijay's cousin Vikranth in lead role.
 The film flopped at box office and Udayakumar opted against directing films and started portraying supporting roles as an actor.

+Personal life

+Udayakumar is married to Sujatha who provided the story for many of his films.